AntoineSavage/pizzascript/README.md

 Any function has access to an implicit context.
 Impure functions (see below) have access to an additional, explicit context

-A context is a dictionary made up of unqualified, single-quoted symbol keys each associated to a given value.
+A context is a dictionary made up of unqualified, single-quoted symbol keys (ex: `'foo`, `'bar`) each associated to a given value.
 Such values can be of any type.
 This context dictionary is initialized at the beginning of a module evaluation, and can be used and modified by impure functions

-A context is said to be implicit when its keys can be referenced without being qualified by the context name, as simple identifiers.
-Conversely, a context is said to be explicit when its keys must be qualified with the context name, resulting in a qualified identifier.
+A context is said to be implicit when its keys can be referenced without being qualified by the context identifier, as simple identifiers.
+Conversely, a context is said to be explicit when its keys must be qualified with the context identifier, resulting in a qualified identifier.
+Refer to the dictionary section for the syntax used to evaluate unqualified, single-quoted symbol keys in a dictionary

 Another way to think about implicit contexts is like this:
-- pretend that there exists a context named `this` or `self` that refers to the current module (not any module instance like in OOP)
+- pretend that there exists a context named `this` or `self` that refers to the current module (not unlike class instances in OOP)
 - all unqualified identifiers are implicitely qualified with this `this` or `self` identifier
 - for example, unqualified identifier `fac` can be thought of as `this.fac`